TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ConnectionPool/Index.rst

 ConnectionPool
 ==============

-TYPO3's interface to execute queries via Doctrine DBAL typically starts by asking the `ConnectionPool` for a `QueryBuilder` or a `Connection` object, handing over the table name to be queried::
+TYPO3's interface to execute queries via `Doctrine`:pn: DBAL typically starts by asking the `ConnectionPool` for a `QueryBuilder` or a `Connection` object, handing over the table name to be queried::

    // use TYPO3\CMS\Core\Utility\GeneralUtility;